 The 10 best moments in FIBA 3x3 World Tour Final history

-Fittingly, San Juan had a memorable campaign with a classic semi-final victory over Edmonton highlighted by Jose Lopez's memorable aeroplane celebration.
-In the decider, San Juan gained revenge over Split - who had won the clash earlier in the day - with a tense 20-16 victory to trigger scenes of celebration and hard partying in Miami.
+Fittingly, San Juan had a memorable campaign with a classic semi-final victory over Edmonton highlighted by Jose Lopez's memorable airplane celebration.
+In the decider, San Juan gained revenge over Split - who had won the clash earlier in the day - with a tense 20-16 victory to trigger scenes of celebration and hard-partying in Miami.

 Novi Sad vs Kranj semi-final (2013)